 - Gourmet and Healthy food include -> Mexican Salads, Exotic fruit shakes

 - Gourmet and Unhealthy -> Junk Food

 [Rough representation of positioning of Food Trucks.
-Actual mapping may vary after extensive research]
+The actual mapping may vary after extensive research]

-Below is the detailed Persona of one of the customer segment that the food truck should definitely target.
+Below is the detailed Persona of one of the end-user segments that the food truck should definitely target.